newky2k/WPFWizardControl/DSoft.WizardControl.WinUI/README.md

-# Dsoft.WizardControl.WPF
+# Dsoft.WizardControl.WinUI
-Dsoft.WizardControl.WPF is a simple user control for WPF
+Dsoft.WizardControl.WinUI is a simple user control for WinUI 3.x and above

 It supports